 The SBL Spamhaus list includes email from know spam operations, sources and services.
 They also use spamtraps – email addresses which do not belong to real users.
 If your server or web site is hacked, spammers will often flood 10,000’s of emails from your system.
 If these hit an SBL spamtrap, expect your server’s IP to be listed.

 SBL Removal Process: Varies

-You can use the Spamhaus Blocklist Removal Center to get more details on the removal process.
+See our Spamhaus Blacklist Removal Instructions post for details on how to remove your IP fro the SBL.
 The exact process depends on which lists (SBL, XBL, PBL) that you are on.
 In some cases, only your service provider who controls the IP range can request removal.

 3. XBL Exploits Block List

 The XBL mainly lists hijacked IP addresses.
 While these are typically PCs and not servers, we do see servers listed.
 If a PC is hacked but uses your server as the SMTP gateway or if your server itself is used as a spam gateway, your server’s IP may land in the XBL.